-1 Introduction
+Introduction

 The new ways of working in the digital era are reshaping ongoing urbanisation trends.
-While economic, social and cultural life has already increasingly concentrated in urban areas (Braesemann et al., 2022), the Covid-19 pandemic might have acted as a catalyst, aggravating and deepening those dynamics.
+While economic, social and cultural life has already increasingly concentrated in urban areas [1], the Covid-19 pandemic might have acted as a catalyst, aggravating and deepening those dynamics.
 When more and more people work from home, not only will the demand for office space drop, but people's housing preferences might change accordingly.
-The demand for residential property has already changed significantly (Gupta et al., 2022; Ramani and Bloom, 2021).
-At the same time, office buildings see less and less demand (Batty, 2023).
-As many employees and companies were forced to upgrade their teleworking capacities during the pandemic, a large number of studies have already registered changes in the demand for (and, hence, the pricing of) commercial property in cities around the world (Naor et al., 2022; Hensher et al., 2023; Hoesli and Malle, 2022; Rosenthal et al., 2022).
+The demand for residential property has already changed significantly [2,3].
+At the same time, office buildings see less and less demand [4].
+As many employees and companies were forced to upgrade their teleworking capacities during the pandemic, a large number of studies have already registered changes in the demand for (and, hence, the pricing of) commercial property in cities around the world [5-8].

-By extension, one could deduce that residential property nowadays combines both home and workplace needs (Del Giudice et al., 2020).
+By extension, one could deduce that residential property nowadays combines both home and workplace needs [9].
 This stipulates the theoretical argument that due to longer periods spent in their own four walls, the property's attributes are an even more important factor in people's housing considerations than they already were before the pandemic.
 We thus argue for a change in housing preferences: Outdoor areas such as balconies or terraces might have become more important for at-home recreation, while other amenities might have reduced in importance, such as public transport accessibility and parking possibilities.
 It seems likely that employees will be prepared to pay more for apartments that allow the installation of proper working spaces but accept lower premiums for nearby public transport as they travel to their workplaces less frequently.
 Hence, a shuffle in urban real estate markets might be ahead and already underway.